savonet/book/workflow.md

 - `stderr`: what the program wrote on the standard error.

-In the vast majority of cases, the program will return `"exit"` as status, in this case one should check whether the return code is 0 (the program ended normally) or not (the status generally indicates the cause of an error leading to the end of the program, in a way which depends on the program).
+In the vast majority of cases, the program will return `"exit"` as status, in which case one should check whether the return code is 0 (the program ended normally) or not (the program ended with an error, and the status generally indicates the cause of an error leading to the end of the program, in a way which depends on the program).
 One thus typically checks for the end of the program in the following way:

 ```{.liquidsoap include="liq/process.run-check.liq" from=1}
 ```